junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > Cas in Heaven, examine the sick/infected angels, angels beg for him to help, he can't reject them
 >
-> Dean waits for him to come back anxiously, having nightmares of Cas dying of the disease, which is actually going to be a true prophecy
+> Dean waits for him to come back anxiously, having nightmares of Cas dying of the disease, which is actually going to be a true prophecy (a little bit psychic power, also because of profound bond, but can be viewed as just an imaginative nightmare)
 >
 > Cas come back bringing news how bad it is up there, Dean agree to help (partially also because of that dream)
 >